Rikidozan/city-in-east-and-southeast-asia/seminars.md

 ### Semester 2 Readings

 **NOTE:** The readings for semester two will very likely change before the first week of the second semester.
 Feel free to use the list to get ideas for your long essays but please see the updated handbook of readings distrubted in the first week of the second semester.

 ### Week 1: Broadening Theoretical Approaches

-Henri Lefebvre *The Production of Space*, complete the book
+Calvino, Italo *Invisible Cities* - It is a short but powerful work set as a conversation between Marco Polo and Kublai Khan.
+Each chapter is no more than a few pages, and some are a single paragraph.
+Consider reading a chapter or two each week and reflecting on it.

-Gaston Bachelard, *The Poetics of Space*, complete the book
+Gaston Bachelard, *The Poetics of Space*, selections

-Jacobs, Jane M. *Edge of Empire: Postcolonialism and the City*.
-London ; New York: Routledge, 1996, 15-36, 70-87.

 [Harvard Design Magazine: The Poetics of Space by Gaston Bachelard](http://www.harvarddesignmagazine.org/issues/6/the-poetics-of-space-by-gaston-bachelard)